FlowFuse/website/src/blog/2024/04/how-to-build-an-application-with-node-red-dashboard-2.md

 ```
 4. Connect the **ui-event** widget’s output to the **change** node’s input and the **change** nodes’ output to the **function** node’s input.

 ## Building a Customized Table

 ### Enabling client constraint for ui-template

-Before we begin constructing our table to display tasks, we need to enable access to client constraints for the **ui-template** widget.
+Before we begin building our table to display tasks, we need to enable access to client constraints for the **ui-template** widget.
 Access client constraints ensure that messages or actions are specifically targeted to individual clients.
 For instance, if 100 people are interacting with the same task management dashboard simultaneously and one person submits a task, the notification will only be visible to that person and not to the remaining 99 individuals.

 If you have experience with Node-RED Dashboard 1.0, you may recall that these client constraints were only available for **ui-control** and **ui-notification** widgets but in Dashboard 2.0 you can enable it for any widget.

 !["Screenshot displaying FF Auth tab"](./images/building-an-application-with-dashboard-2-ff-auth-tab.png "Screenshot displaying FF Auth tab"){data-zoomable}

-1. Navigate to the sidebar and select "FF Auth" Tab
+1. Navigate to the Dashboard 2.0 sidebar and select the top-right "FF Auth" Tab
-2. In the second option "Accept Client Constraints" you'll see dashboard 2.0 widgets where this option is by default enabled for **ui-notification** and **ui-control**, enable it for **ui-template** as well.
+2. In the "Accept Client Constraints" option, you'll see Dashboard 2.0 widgets where this option is by default enabled for **ui-notification** and **ui-control**, enable it for **ui-template** as well.

 ### Creating a table and displaying the task

 1. Drag an **ui-template** widget onto the canvas
-2. Create a new ui-page, ui-group for it.
-Below, I have provided a screenshot of the page two configurations if you want to replicate the design and layout as it is.
+2. Create a new **ui-page** and **ui-group** for it.
+Below, I have provided a screenshot of the "new task" page configurations.
+You can replicate it if you want to align with the layout described in this guide; otherwise, it is optional.

 !["Screenshot displaying ui-template widget with code for building table for displaying task"](./images/building-an-application-with-dashboard-template-widget.png "Screenshot displaying ui-template widget with code for building table for displaying task"){data-zoomable}

-3. Insert the below code into the widget.
-We've used [Vuetify components](https://vuetifyjs.com/en/components/all/) in this Vue.js code, All supported by Dashboard 2.0.
+3. Paste the below code into the widget.
+We've used [Vuetify components](https://vuetifyjs.com/en/components/all/) in this Vue.js code, All are supported by Dashboard 2.0.
 If you're new to Vue.js, rest assured I've included helpful comments for clarity.

 ```
 ` <template>